ajslater/python-alpine/README.md

 ## Run as User

 The entrypoint runs the docker `CMD` as the specified PUID & PGID environment variables.
-If these variables are omitted the `CMD` runs as root.
+If omitted, these variables the `CMD` runs as root.

 ## Docker Image